Last Updated on November 16, 2022 by admin

-Check out – Yahoo answers on how to price content writing projects.
+Check out – This link on how to price content writing projects.

 Yes, that’s one of our content writing secrets that we have employed to amazing outcomes.
 If I write a 500 word blog in 30 minutes (complete with proofreading and plagiarism checks), I feel it’s the most optimum utilization of my time, and this is what I have come to expect from at least my senior writers.
 Of course specialist content production like copywriting and whitepapers will take more time.
 So, price it accordingly to ensure you do not lose while still keeping it attractive enough for prospects to engage with you

 Background logic – Remember that you are selling at project rates, so the volume of project is directly proportional to sales here